-The Saint-Michel Environmental Complex (CESM-SMEC) offers strange new landscapes to the eye with every step.
+The new parc Frédéric-Bac offers strange new landscapes to the eye with every step.
 The pathway leads over the old Miron quarry converted – into a landfill –, and can be toured on foot or by bike.

-In 2017, to celebrate the 375th anniversary of Montréal, two new sectors in the park, spanning a total of 17.7 hectares, will open to the public.
+Since 2017, to celebrate the 375th anniversary of Montréal, two new sectors in the park, spanning a total of 17.7 hectares, have open to the public.
 Other sections of the park will be redeveloped, including the spaces surrounding the new indoor soccer stadium.

 Come witness the metamorphosis of the SMEC!

 Thanks to TD Friends of environment Foundation for his support on TOHU'S environmental activities